SRCF/docs/source/app-hosting/index.rst

 You can host basically any kind of web application that can bind to a socket.
-We provide suggested deployment instructions for some popular web applications below, but if you know what you’re doing, you needn’t follow them.
+We provide suggested deployment instructions for some popular web applications below, but if you know what you're doing, you needn't follow them.

 Connecting to our web server